cryptocode/bio/README.md

 (2 4 6 8 10 12)
 ```

-### io.read-number and io.read-string
+### io.read-number

-Read number and string expressions from stdin.
+Read a number from stdin.

-If read-number is not a number, an `error` expression is returned.
+If input is not a number, an `error` expression is returned.

 ### typename